-Awaiting Coco, I sit cocooned in a deep leather chair and gaze at David Yarrow’s enormous monochrome photograph of an African elephant.
+Awaiting Dávez, I sit cocooned in a deep leather chair and gaze at David Yarrow’s enormous monochrome photograph of an African elephant.
 Behind me is a 1985 silkscreen print by Andy Warhol – ‘Be A Somebody With A Body’ it proclaims.
-In walks Coco; she looks like the Spanish flag, all reds and yellows; vermilion lipstick, matching coat, yellow tote bag and big chestnut eyes.
-Accompanying her is a charming morena, Chloe, who is fluent in Spanish and is Maddox’s director of marketing.
-We’re here to talk about Coco’s latest exhibition Faceless, a series of graphic paintings dedicated to her idols, which will go on display at Maddox Gallery’s Westbourne Grove branch in May.
+In walks Dávez; dressed in a cheery palette of reds and yellows – vermillion lipstick, a matching coat and a sunny tote bag – she looks like the Spanish flag.
+We’re here to talk about her latest exhibition Faceless, a series of graphic paintings dedicated to her idols, which will go on display at Maddox Gallery’s Westbourne Grove branch in May.

-Joining us in the gallery is Elvis, David Lynch and Karl Lagerfeld, in the form of her pop art-style paintings.
-Characterised by an interplay of bold hues and simple lines, her acrylic on canvas Faceless collection instantly demands attention.
+Joining us in the gallery are Elvis, David Lynch and Elton John, in the form of her pop art-style paintings.
+Characterised by an interplay of bold hues and simple lines, her acrylic on canvas Faceless collection demands attention.
 Despite their large dimensions, there is a delicacy to the works, achieved by a masterful combination of playful colours and an attentive understanding of chiaroscuro.

-Luckily all of Dávez's subjects had great hair because as the name suggests, her series of paintings are entirely faceless.
-My rookie knowledge was exposed when I encountered a red-haired specimen and so assumed it was Dame Vivienne Westwood – I should have known it was actually Yayoi Kusama.
+Luckily all of Dávez’s subjects had great hair because, as the name suggests, her series of paintings are entirely faceless.
+My rookie knowledge was exposed when I encountered a red-haired specimen and immediately assumed it was Dame Vivienne Westwood – I should have known it was actually Yayoi Kusama.
 Attempting to regain some composure we move to a portrait of Keith Haring - who I then mistake for David Hockney.
 All part of the fun, I suppose.
 And perhaps that's the exact point of these works.
 There's an elusive quality to the portraits that teases the viewer and provokes inquiry.
 I couldn't pull myself away from a portrait of Kahlo.
 “How on earth did you do Frida Kahlo without the eyebrows?”
-I ask.
+I ask Coco.
 “Sometimes, you have to look beyond the obvious,” and her eyes go all dreamy momentarily.